-National Research Agency (ANR) funds 86 projects totalling €14.5 million and opens a new call for Research-Action projects among which industrial research on agile business models and production systems is well represented.
+National Research Agency (ANR) funds 86 projects totalling €14.5 million and opens a new call for Research-Action projects

 The focus group for the project are French SMEs in manufacturing and machinery.
 Managers who answered the questionnaire have been in their position for 5 years and less.
 They mentioned that they evaluate the design skills of candidates during the employment process.
 They also facilitate access to related training for employees during the work and consider promotions for employees who have improved their skills.
 The results of the survey are discussed in (Jurczuk et al., 2019)